cocoPiggy/JAVA-OCP-1Z0-851/object-oriented.md

 F. Compilation fails due to an error on line 29.
 【Answer】E
 **Explanation/Reference:**
-The field Money.country is not visible
+The field Money.country is not visible.
 ## Question 24
 Assuming that the serializeBanana() and the deserializeBanana() methods will correctly use Java serialization and given:
 ```java